phorton1/Arduino-esp32_cnc20mm/docs/design.md

 ### Table

-Note that the X Tubes themselves are attached to a 1x6 "runner" that is separately attached to the table.
-This means that, theoretically, the remainder of the "machine" can be separated from the "table" by removing those two boards, leaving you with a solid table that is not actually specific to the machine (except in its general dimensions).
+Note that the X Tubes themselves are attached to a 1x6 or 1x8 "runner" that is separately attached to the table.
+This is so that the remainder of the "machine" can be separated from the "table" by removing those two boards, leaving one with a solid table that is not actually specific to the machine (except in its general dimensions).

 The table is big and heavy, around 120lbs.
 The **legs** are *detachable* so that they can be moved